 Icy blue and lavender shades were applied to dark hair; the resulting purple ombre is street style wattage.
-Speaking of wattage, before styling hair with a flat iron or blow dry, spray on Dove Style+Care Smooth & Shine Heat-Protection Spray to your hair, let dry and then style away.
-The spray acts like a shield, protecting hair from heat damage, while adding shine.
+Speaking of wattage, before styling hair with a flat iron or blow-dry, spray-on Dove Style+Care Smooth & Shine Heat-Protection Spray to your hair, let dry, and then style away.
+The spray acts as a shield, protecting hair from heat damage while adding shine.

 14. Dark Purple and Candy Pink Ombre

 Pink and purple, when you choose deeper tones, are more punk rock than sweet.
 Dark brown to black hair looks total rockstar when using dark, deep shades.

 Here’s another reverse ombre that uses non-complementary shades: red and purple.
 The color is applied from the roots to just the eyebrows, then blending it in with the rest of the hair.